The National Leadership Program: Apprenticeship in Public Policy and Civic Engagement

 The National Leadership Program is ideal for people who want to gain skills and contacts while making a positive difference for people with disabilities.
 We are looking for thoughtful and results-driven individuals who want to achieve breakthrough results while getting hands-on experience.
 The Apprenticeship is for college and graduate students (with an interest in pursuing a career in government or public policy) as well as for people transitioning into the workforce for the first time, or back into the workforce after a break.

-The Apprentices will work closely with our National Leadership Program Director and Policy and Practices Director.
+The Apprentices will work closely with the Director of State Policy and the Policy and Practices Director.
 Individual projects will be assigned based on an individual’s unique skill set and their own ability to “bring something to the table.”
-Projects might include writing op-eds, researching issues for press releases, collaborating with the Policy Director on public testimony related to employment issues, visiting inclusive employers, and attending meetings with key state or local leaders in the fields of business, disability, and government.
-Employment advocacy Apprentices will join supervisors at workshops and webinars that pertain to state politics and employment.

 Important Details for Applicants